Nursing Science

 Transfer of Credit

 Credit for coursework taken at another institution may be transferred if the student submits a Course Waiver/Substitution Request Form available in the Office of the University Registrar.
-The same procedure should also be used to request transfer of credit from other schools within the UT Health San Antonio.
+The same procedure should also be used to request transfer of credit from other schools within UT Health San Antonio.
 The transfer of credit is subject to approval by the COGS of the program in which the student is enrolled and by the dean or the dean's designee.

 Students in Ph.D. programs are required to fulfill a minimum of 72* semester credit hours of coursework.
 Transfer of credit for Ph.D. students may be requested to provide evidence on the student's transcript of the completion of courses taken elsewhere which are approved by the COGS (1) to satisfy the course requirements for the Ph.D. degree or (2) to be appropriate to the specific course of study of the individual graduate student.